 Tell us about your 1st few days in France!

-During my first three days in France, my receiving organization (WEP) held an orientation in Paris, and I was able to meet other exchanges students who were going to study in France as well.
+During my first three days in France, at my orientation in Paris, I was able to meet other exchanges students who were going to study in France as well.
 I met some others from the USA, Australia, Czech Republic, Austria, and Italy.
 During orientation, we did some workshops as well as the typical Paris sightseeing: the Eiffel Tower, Arc de Triomphe, Musée d’Orsay, Notre-Dame, (the outside of) the Louvre, Champs Elysées, Montmartre + the Sacré Coeur, and the Catacombs.
 I became really good friends with all of the other students and it was really sad to part at the end of orientation!

 Was it difficult to adjust to your new environment?

 It wasn’t too difficult adjusting at home because my host family was there to help, but school was a bit harder in a new language and different classes from back home.

 Tell us a little bit about your host family and new host home!

 I have a younger host brother (11), a host sister my age (16), and a host mom and dad.
 They are the kindest people I’ve ever met and they love showing me cool new places!
 My host home is located in a small town which is made up of mostly houses, a couple family owned restaurants, and a boulangerie (bread shop).